CiscoDevNet/iOAM/README.md

 ## ![](/images/ioam-ecosystem.png)

 # Code
-Forwarding plane is work in progress in [VPP] Controller and other application enhancements will be added soon
+- Forwarding plane is work in progress in [VPP].
+- Controller and other application enhancements will be added soon.

 # References